 Even on the busiest day, Powder Mountain — known lovingly as Pow Mow — isn’t crowded.
-It’s only about an hour’s drive from Salt Lake City, but because there are ski resorts closer to the city, fewer people venture farther away.
-The family-friendly resort also limits its daily ticket cap to 1,500, and with 7,900 acres of skiable terrain between traditional lift-served runs and cat-accessible powder country, that means there’s about three acres per skier.
+It’s only about an hour’s drive from Salt Lake City, but fewer people venture out because there are ski resorts closer to the city.
+The family-friendly resort also limits its daily ticket cap to 1,500, and with 8,000+ acres of skiable terrain between traditional lift-served runs and cat-accessible powder country, that means there are about three acres per skier.

 Veya’s ski school at Pow Mow consists of a semi-private lesson, and she introduces herself to her instructor by listing her acquired skills from the day before.
 We begin the morning by skiing along on her first runs — close enough to see what she’s doing, but far enough away to avoid distracting her.